EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> # … with 7,465 more rows
 ```

-We see words about payments, along with other time periods such as days and years.
-Notice that we did not stem this text data (see Chapter \@ref(stemming)) but the word embeddings learned that singular and plural forms of words belong together.
+We see words about installments and payments, along with other time periods such as years and weeks.
+Notice that we did not stem this text data (see Chapter \@ref(stemming)) but the word embeddings learned that "month", "months", and "monthly" belong together.

 What words are closest in this embedding space to `"fee"`?